SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 * The Kubernetes service account associated with the deployment must have sufficient rights to patch the pod's label when the active event broker is service ready
 * The broker pods must be able to communicate with the Kubernetes API at kubernetes.default.svc.cluster.local at port $KUBERNETES_SERVICE_PORT.
 You can find out the address and port by SSH into the pod.

 In summary, a deployment is ready for service requests when there is a broker pod that is running, `1/1` ready, and the pod's label is `active=true`.
-An exposed service port will forward traffic to that active event broker node.
+An exposed service port forwards traffic to that active event broker node.
 Pod readiness and labels can be checked with the command:
 ```
 kubectl get pods --show-labels
 ```

 #### Using a Service Type

-[PubSub+ services](//docs.solace.com/Configuring-and-Managing/Default-Port-Numbers.htm#Software) can be exposed through one of the following [Kubernetes service types](//kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) by specifying the `spec.service.type` parameter:
+[PubSub+ services](//docs.solace.com/Configuring-and-Managing/Default-Port-Numbers.htm#Software) can be exposed using one of the following [Kubernetes service types](//kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) by specifying the `spec.service.type` parameter:

 * LoadBalancer (default) - a load balancer, typically externally accessible depending on the K8s provider.
 * NodePort - maps PubSub+ services to a port on a Kubernetes node; external access depends on access to the Kubernetes node.
 * ClusterIP - internal access only from within K8s.

-To support [Internal load balancers](//kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer), provider-specific service annotation may be added through defining the `spec.service.annotations` parameter.
+To support [Internal load balancers](//kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer), a provider-specific service annotation can be added by defining the `spec.service.annotations` parameter.

 The `spec.service.ports` parameter defines the broker ports/services exposed.
 It specifies the event broker `containerPort` that provides the service and the mapping to the `servicePort` where the service can be accessed when using LoadBalancer or ClusterIP - however there is no control over the port number mapping when using NodePort.
 By default most broker service ports are exposed, refer to the ["pubsubpluseventbrokers" Custom Resource definition](/config/crd/bases/pubsubplus.solace.com_pubsubpluseventbrokers.yaml).